finestnothing/notes_collection/Cards/sourdough_pizza_crust.md

 	- 141g lukewarm water
 		- Start with 141g, add 1 tablespoon at a time if too dry
 	- 300g all purpose flour
-	- 1 teaspoon salt
+	- 7g salt
-	- 1/2 teaspoon yeast
+	- 2g yeast
 - Place in greased container until doubled in bulk
 	- 2-4 hours
 - Separate in half, place in pans